elf-alchemist/masterpack/README.md

 Note about Waters of Lethe: The last Canto of the Inferno series, is long known to be the Doom community's [most important piece of lost media](https://www.doomworld.com/forum/topic/128173-known-lost-wads-of-our-history/), having no more proof than the author's own words and a single screenshot of the map to show for it's existence.
 In this map set, it is substituted by "[An End to Darkness](https://doomwiki.org/wiki/E4M8:_An_End_to_Darkness_(Ultimate_Doom_the_Way_id_Did))", by [Xaser Acheron](https://doomwiki.org/wiki/Xaser), an homage to [Dr. Sleep](https://doomwiki.org/wiki/John_Anderson_(Dr._Sleep)), inspired by the only know screenshot of Lethe.

-Note about Kick Attack: The only map to not have anything to do with the original Master Levels project is Boot Assault, a  version of [Kick Attack!](https://doomwiki.org/wiki/Kick_Attack!) for Doom II stripped of it's custom graphics.
+Note about Boot Assault: The only map to not have anything to do with the original Master Levels project is Boot Assault, a  version of [Kick Attack!](https://doomwiki.org/wiki/Kick_Attack!) for Doom II stripped of it's custom graphics.
 Coming from the commercial collaboration between RC Cola and id Software, organized and led by Tim Willits and released in early 1996, shortly after the release of the Master Levels, it is attached here by level design similarity, in order to round off the end of the "Lost Levels" episodes.

 # Inspiration